 Following medical school graduation from either the 6-year or 4-year program.
 Doctors must get provisional registration with the Medical Board of Australia prior undertaking an internship with rotations through specialties including respiratory medicine.
 After the yearlong internship, typically in a public hospital, prospective thoracic medicine specialists attain full medical registration with the Medical Board of Australia and become resident medical officers for a year of pre-vocational training, followed by 3-8 years of vocational training in a specialist program.
 Thoracic medicine specialists are a subspecialty of internal medicine.

-The U.S. Bureau of Labor Statistics (BLS) predicts physicians and surgeons, like those who practice thoracic medicine, can expect a favorable employment outlook over the 2014-2024 decade.
-The growth rate in these fields is expected to be 14% during that time frame, according to the BLS.
-The BLS doesn't provide data specifically for thoracic medicine specialists, but physicians and surgeons with a variety of specializations earned an average of $197,700 in May of 2014, based on data from the BLS.
+The U.S. Bureau of Labor Statistics (BLS) predicts physicians and surgeons, like those who practice thoracic medicine, can expect a favorable employment outlook over the 2018-2028 decade.
+The growth rate in these fields is expected to be much faster than average during that time frame, according to the BLS.
+The BLS doesn't provide data specifically for thoracic medicine specialists, but physicians and surgeons with a variety of specializations earned an average of $203,880 in May of 2018, based on data from the BLS.

 Thoracic medicine specialists must first complete medical school and residency, and then also have specialized knowledge of thoracic medicine.
 Licensure is required to practice.
 The process of becoming a thoracic specialist is slightly different in Australia, but still requires years of training.
 Job growth for physicians and surgeons is far above average for the next ten years.